coq-community/huffman/resources/index.md

 ## About

 Welcome to the Huffman project website!
+This project is part of [coq-community](https://github.com/coq-community/manifesto).

 This projects contains a Coq proof of the correctness of the Huffman coding algorithm, as described in David A. Huffman's paper A Method for the Construction of Minimum-Redundancy